EU reforms threaten UK retailer push for local meat - NFU

 By Nigel Hunt

-BIRMINGHAM, England Farmers in England fear reforms to agricultural policies in the European Union will give them a worse deal than many of their competitors, undermining a drive for local sourcing which has been fuelled by the horsemeat scandal.
+BIRMINGHAM, England, Feb 27 Farmers in England fear reforms to agricultural policies in the European Union will give them a worse deal than many of their competitors, undermining a drive for local sourcing which has been fuelled by the horsemeat scandal.

 EU reforms are expected to give member governments the option to cut direct subsidies to farmers by up to 15 percent and shift funds into other schemes linked to "providing public goods" such as enhancing the environment or helping young people get started in the industry.